Hemanth-Ghosh/Big-Data-Project-1/README.md

 # Features

 1. Find, organize, and format pageviews on any given day.
-2. Follow clickstreams to find relative frequencies of different pages.
-3. Determine relative popularity of page access methods.
+2. Determine relative popularity of page access methods.
-4. Compare yearly popularity of pages.
+3. Compare yearly popularity of pages.